 Winnie the Pooh Attraction Tips

-No Fastpass, No Problem.
-If you don’t get a Fastpass for this attraction, it is a line you want to wait in.
-There are lots of activities for kids along the stand by line.
+No Genie+, No Problem.
+If you don’t have a Genie+ return time for this attraction, it is a line you want to wait in.
+There are lots of activities for kids along the stand-by line.
 I rarely see the line over 45 minutes and part of the line is in the shade.